 Crohn’s disease (CD) is an inflammatory bowel disease that can affect any part of the gastrointestinal tract, but most often affects the end of the small intestine (ileum), the colon, or both.

 To be effective, your Crohn’s treatment should be consistent.
-If it’s not, complications can result.
-So, it’s important to stick with a healthy diet and continue taking your medication even when you are feeling well.
+If it’s not, complications may arise.
+So it’s important to stick with a healthy diet and continue taking your medication even when you’re feeling well.

 A bowel obstruction occurs when intestinal contents are partially or fully blocked and unable to move.
 There are several ways that this can occur in people with Crohn’s disease:

 - Inflammation can thicken the intestinal walls enough to narrow or even close off the intestinal tract.

 - Strictures can cause bowel obstructions.
 A stricture, or stenosis, is an area of the gastrointestinal tract that has been narrowed by scar tissue caused by repeated bouts of inflammation.